14 Administrative Data in Research at the World Bank: The Case of Development Impact Evaluation (DIME)Arianna Legovini (World Bank)

 14.6.1 Preservation and Reproducibility of Researcher-Accessible Files

 Version control and transparent workflows are critical to ensuring reproducibility.
-As discussed in an earlier section, DIME has instituted clear workflows to transparently document all modifications to data after initial receipt.
+As discussed in section 14.4.1, DIME has instituted clear workflows to transparently document all modifications to data after initial receipt.
 DIME has recently established new reproducibility standards and implemented those through a hands-on reproducibility bootcamp.
 These standards include keeping all projects on GitHub or (version control more generally); establishing protocols for project documentation, data storage, and identifiable information management; and establishing protocols for the extent that sensitive data can be shared for replication and reanalysis.
 While most of these elements are common across types of data, secure storage solutions and access protocols for identifiable data are of greater concern with administrative data because of the size of the data and number of subjects.

 Accessibility to a second user and long-term data engagements are potential benefits of administrative data.
 Documentation is critical to allow for continued usage; tracing and recording the process of gaining data access, developing data sets, and preparing data for research, and recording the relationship histories and the people involved in the project.
 Since relationships with data providers and individual researchers are often the point of first access, preservation of research projects involves knowing the story behind the data access.
 At this point, there is not a technical solution to facilitate this documentation, but the hope is to advance on this when infrastructure allows.